iankronquist/zeta/README.md

 need to know anything about things such as regular expressions, and multiple competing regular expression packages can be implemented for Zeta.

-Here is an example snippet of what Zeta code might look like
+Here is an example snippet of what Zeta code might look like:

 ```
-// Load the IO module
+// Load/import the standard IO module
+// Modules are simple objects with properties
-io = import('io');
+io = import('io')

-io.println('This is a small Zeta script');
+io.println('This is an example Zeta script');

 // Fibonacci function
 fib = fun (n) if n < 1 then n else fib(n-1) + fib(n-1)